 The goof item below may give away important plot points.

-Rafiki's Swahili message "Asante sana, squash banana, We we nugu mi mi apana" Does not mean "You are a baboon, and I'm not."
-It actually means "Thank you very much, Squash Banana; you are a dog, and I'm not!"
+Rafiki's Swahili chant "Asante sana, squash banana, we we nugu mi mi apana" does not mean "You are a baboon, and I'm not."
+Nor does it mean "You are a dog, and I'm not," as has sometimes been suggested.
+Neither the Swahili for baboon, nyani, nor the Swahili for dog, mbwa, appear in the song.